Adopted Cat Inspires a Rescue Brand

 This cat makes me happy at a time when I could easily slip into thoughts of my own mortality.
 Jack, you’re a pill, but you are good medicine!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Susan won Happy Jack Cats in Meridian, Idaho a 2019 Holiday Wishes award.